-3.1 Pre-game Set-up
+3.1 Pre-round Practice

-- 3.1.1 Where possible, competitors will have access to practice arenas for calibration, testing and tuning throughout the competition. - 3.1.2 Whenever there are dedicated independent arenas for competition and practice, it is at the organizers' discretion if testing is allowed on the competition arena.
+3.1.1 Where possible, competitors will have access to practice arenas for calibration, testing and tuning throughout the competition.

+3.1.2 Whenever there are dedicated independent arenas for competition and practice, it is at the organizers' discretion if testing is allowed on the competition arena.